 Although the mountains are primarily a place for hiking and have many trails from many starting points, for an introductory day excursion, Leura and Katoomba are a good start.

-Katoomba sits at the end of the railway line and is the ‘capital’ of the Mountains where the first hotel, The Carrington was established, and Leura is only 10 minutes away.
+Katoomba sits at the end of the railway line and is the ‘capital’ of the mountains where the first hotel, The Carrington was established, and Leura is only 10 minutes away.

 1- See the Three Sisters